 A well-run business is likely to make use of both accountants and bookkeepers.
-The division of labour is important.
-Here’s how it might work:
+The division of labor is important.
+Here's how it might work:

-After completing the above tasks and keeping a bookkeeper can focus on keeping your company’s accounts up to date on a daily basis.
+- Bookkeeping work after completing the above tasks and keeping a bookkeeper can focus on keeping your company's accounts up to date daily.

-The accountant will report to the business owner and the board members.
+- Reporting the accountant will report to the business owner and the board members.
 The accountant will report on the state of the accounts so that the board and owner have a clear picture of the financial health of the business.
-A bookkeeper can also provide reporting, but in a less formal way on a more regular basis with what is called management accounts.
-These reports are often used by the business owner as checkpoints to see where the business is going often in a weekly basis.
+A bookkeeper can also provide reporting, but less formally on a more regular basis with what is called management accounts.
+These reports are often used by the business owner as checkpoints to see where the business is going often every week.

-The accountant will use the information prepared by the bookkeeper to write the company reports.
-These reports will include information about income and expenses, net profit, assets, liabilities and tax.
+- The legal compliance accountant will use the information prepared by the bookkeeper to write the company reports.
+These reports will include information about income and expenses, net profit, assets, liabilities, and tax.
 The accountant will also file the company tax return forms and arrange for tax payments to be made.

 This is a sensible way of sharing the workload.
 The accountant does the work that they have been trained to do, while the bookkeeper provides the necessary financial data.